webdevcat-me/pan-zoom/README.md

 # Pan-Zoom

-Pan/zoom library for web browsers.
-Hold and drag an element to pan.
+Pan/zoom library for SVG elements.
+Hold and drag to pan.
 Use the mouse wheel to zoom.
 See `src/app.js` for a usage example.

 ## To view the demo using Docker